mrinoybanerjee/parrot-ai/README.md

 ## 🙏 Acknowledgments

-- [Streamlit](https://streamlit.io/) for the awesome web app framework
+- [Streamlit](https://streamlit.io/) for the frontend framework
+- [FastAPI](https://fastapi.tiangolo.com/) for the backend API
-- [llamafile](https://github.com/Mozilla-Ocho/llamafile) for the local LLM support
+- [llamafile](https://github.com/Mozilla-Ocho/llamafile) for local LLM support
+- All contributors and supporters of the project

 ## 📬 Contact

-mrinoybanerjee@gmail.com
+Mrinoy Banerjee - mrinoybanerjee@gmail.com